galleonpt/NLW-Valoriza/README.md

 # 📌 Description

-"NLW Valoriza" is a system that allow users to git compliments to others by using tags.
+"NLW Valoriza" is a system that allow users to give compliments to others by using tags.

 ---